salesforce.com, inc. (NYSE:CRM) CEO Marc Benioff Sells 20,000 Shares

 - On Friday, July 23rd, Marc Benioff sold 20,000 shares of salesforce.com stock.
 The stock was sold at an average price of $248.37, for a total value of $4,967,400.00.

-A number of equities research analysts have recently issued reports on CRM shares.
-Evercore ISI boosted their target price on salesforce.com from $290.00 to $300.00 and gave the stock an “outperform” rating in a research report on Wednesday, June 30th.
-Barclays boosted their target price on salesforce.com from $276.00 to $285.00 and gave the stock an “overweight” rating in a research report on Friday, May 28th.
-Royal Bank of Canada reiterated a “buy” rating and set a $290.00 price target on shares of salesforce.com in a report on Thursday, June 3rd.
-Loop Capital lifted their price target on salesforce.com from $225.00 to $235.00 and gave the company a “hold” rating in a report on Friday, May 28th.
-Finally, Canaccord Genuity reiterated a “buy” rating on shares of salesforce.com in a report on Friday, May 28th.
-Seven investment analysts have rated the stock with a hold rating, twenty-eight have assigned a buy rating and two have given a strong buy rating to the company.
-The stock currently has an average rating of “Buy” and an average target price of $278.83.
+CRM has been the topic of a number of recent research reports.
+Wolfe Research initiated coverage on shares of salesforce.com in a report on Wednesday, April 28th.
+They issued an “outperform” rating and a $270.00 target price on the stock.
+Jefferies Financial Group set a $300.00 target price on shares of salesforce.com and gave the stock a “buy” rating in a research report on Monday, May 31st.
+Royal Bank of Canada reaffirmed a “buy” rating and issued a $290.00 target price on shares of salesforce.com in a research note on Thursday, June 3rd.
+The Goldman Sachs Group reiterated a “buy” rating and set a $320.00 target price on shares of salesforce.com in a research report on Thursday, June 3rd.
+Finally, Evercore ISI upped their price objective on shares of salesforce.com from $290.00 to $300.00 and gave the company an “outperform” rating in a research note on Wednesday, June 30th.
+Seven equities research analysts have rated the stock with a hold rating, twenty-eight have assigned a buy rating and two have issued a strong buy rating to the company’s stock.
+The company currently has an average rating of “Buy” and a consensus target price of $278.83.

-Hedge funds and other institutional investors have recently bought and sold shares of the stock.
-MBM Wealth Consultants LLC acquired a new position in shares of salesforce.com during the 1st quarter worth about $25,000.
-Northwest Investment Counselors LLC acquired a new position in shares of salesforce.com during the 1st quarter worth about $29,000.
-Wealthcare Capital Management LLC acquired a new position in shares of salesforce.com during the 1st quarter worth about $31,000.
-Sage Financial Management Group Inc. acquired a new position in shares of salesforce.com during the 1st quarter worth about $32,000.
-Finally, First PREMIER Bank acquired a new position in salesforce.com in the 2nd quarter valued at approximately $32,000.
-75.65% of the stock is owned by institutional investors and hedge funds.
+A number of large investors have recently added to or reduced their stakes in CRM.
+MBM Wealth Consultants LLC bought a new stake in salesforce.com in the first quarter valued at $25,000.
+Northwest Investment Counselors LLC bought a new stake in salesforce.com in the 1st quarter valued at about $29,000.
+Wealthcare Capital Management LLC acquired a new position in salesforce.com during the 1st quarter valued at about $31,000.
+Atlas Private Wealth Advisors grew its position in salesforce.com by 115.3% in the 2nd quarter.
+Atlas Private Wealth Advisors now owns 127 shares of the CRM provider’s stock worth $31,000 after purchasing an additional 68 shares during the last quarter.
+Finally, Sage Financial Management Group Inc. bought a new position in salesforce.com in the 1st quarter worth about $32,000.
+Institutional investors and hedge funds own 75.65% of the company’s stock.

 salesforce.com Company Profile